hove-io/navitia/documentation/slate/source/includes/integration.md

 <aside class="warning">
-    This last request gives the stop areas used by the vehicle journeys containing the headsign CANE, *not* the stop areas where it exists a stop time with the headsign CANE.
+    This last request gives the stop areas used by the vehicle journeys containing the headsign CANE, <b>not</b> the stop areas where it exists a stop time with the headsign CANE.
 </aside>